I am looking for information about a specific topic in mathematics. Where should I begin searching?

 3. MathSciNet – You may search by author, journal title, or simply names or terms “anywhere.”
 This database includes journal, book, and proceedings titles.

-4. Zentralblatt MATH – This database is similar to MathSciNet but indexes some different titles.
+4. Zentralblatt MATH – This database is like MathSciNet but indexes different titles.
 Search by author, title, or source.
 You can limit searches to a specific publication date range.
 Clicking on “classification” will provide you with information on different search strategies.

 5. Journal and Article Locator (JAL) – Locate e-journals and retrieve full-text articles.